 One of smallest yet hardest working teams in the paddock, the Platform Hire team are back for more in 2017 with Aaron Zanotti at the helm.
 Following on from their first year on the brand new Yamaha, they’ll be looking at chipping away at those point scoring finishes.

 Now who’s excited?
-We are!Enjoy more Fast Bikes reading in the four-weekly magazine.
+We are!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.